-We recognise that staff may display low-level concerns;

-• By displaying behaviours that are inconsistent with the staff code of conduct, including inappropriate conduct outside of work.
+We recognise that staff may display low-level concerns such as, displaying behaviours that are inconsistent with the staff code of conduct, including inappropriate conduct outside of work.

-These concerns don't meet the threshold of harm and aren't serious enough to be referred to the LADO but they are always reported, recorded and dealt with appropriately.
+These concerns don't meet the threshold of harm and aren't serious enough to be referred to the LADO but they are always reported, recorded and dealt with appropriately in line with the Brunel Managing Allegations and Low Level Concerns Policy.